Talks and Workshops for the Public

 We provide the central metaphor of an overstuffed backpack that weighs us down, and show how this points us to four primary coping techniques: 1.
 Reducing the amount we attempt to put into the backpack (in terms of ongoing tasks, a surplus of projects, and too many possessions weighing us down).
 2. Increasing the amount we move out of the backpack by using simple strategies to improve efficiency.
 3. Reducing the time that tasks spend in our “in-basket” by moving them from input to output quickly.
 4. Increasing our capacity to manage our lives by emphasizing self-care.
 Concrete recommendations for each category are offered.

 This presentation is available as a two-hour, half-day, and full-day presentation.
 The number of strategies that can be presented and the amount of time spent in personal and interactive exercises varies based on the length of the presentation.
 Although designed for the general public, this presentation may be helpful for healthcare employees as a self-care seminar designed to reduce burnout and career exhaustion.
 Participants receive an information package with a series of instructional documents, plus full slide handouts.
-There is no maximum number of participants.

 Sexual Orientation in Canadian Society